Trusted 5 Star Reviews

 How to Train a Dog for Autism

-As a first step, you need to answer the question: “What type of dog does my child need?”.
-If you are interested in getting assistance for your child, the training process will be much easier, as the dog will mainly need to go through basic obedience.
+As a first step, you need to answer the question: “What type of dog does my child need?”
+If you are interested in getting a companion animal for your child, the training process will be much easier, as the dog will mainly need to go through basic obedience training.
 Of course, the process may not be as simple as it sounds.
-You still will need to invest time and effort if you want to do it yourself.
-There are many online sources, that include lessons and guidance on how to train a dog to provide companionship to a child with Autism.
-You should remember, that both the dog and the child need to learn how to interact with each other.
-Hence, you should be prepared to include your child in the training at some point.
-You can check the Course for Companion Dogs for Autism that Service Dog Training School International offers.
-If you do not feel prepared enough for the role of a dog trainer, you can consult a professional trainer or an organization near you.
+You will still need to invest time and effort if you want to handle the training yourself.

 Most Suitable Breeds for Children with Autism